Mr Drake's Duck

-Mister Drake's Duck is a 1951 British science-fiction comedy film directed by Val Guest and starring Douglas Fairbanks Jr., Yolande Donlan, Jon Pertwee, Wilfrid Hyde-White and Reginald Beckwith.
-The screenplay concerns a farmer who discovers that one of his ducks has started laying radioactive eggs.
+Mr Drake's Duck (also known as Mister Drake's Duck) is a 1951 British science-fiction comedy film directed by Val Guest and starring Douglas Fairbanks Jr., Yolande Donlan, Jon Pertwee, Wilfrid Hyde-White and Reginald Beckwith.
+It was written by Ian Messiter and Guest, and concerns a farmer who discovers that one of his ducks has started laying radioactive eggs.

 Plot

 Mr. Drake inherits Green Acres Farm in Sussex, in the English countryside, where he moves with his new American bride Penny.
 Because of a misunderstanding, Penny unexpectedly finds that she owns 60 ducks.
 She is astonished when one of the ducks begins laying radioactive eggs.
 As the news spreads, the Drakes come under siege by the army.
 Green Acres Farm is designated a prohibited area, and of all its inhabitants and visitors are made prisoners.
 The military launches Operation Chickweed to identify and seize the radioactive duck.